Cesar Chavez: Expanding beyond California: 1972

-The Santa Rita Hall was used as a meeting place for a local Chicano group; Chavez undertook his Arizona fast there.
+The Santa Rita Hall was used as a meeting place for a local Chicano group.
+Chavez undertook his Arizona fast there.

 Arizona became the first state to pass a bill that was designed to keep the UFW out of their state; this would criminalize boycotts and make union elections among farm-workers almost impossible.
 In response, Chavez drove to Arizona and demanded a meeting with Governor Jack Williams, who refused.
 They subsequently launched a campaign to gain a recall election to remove Williams from office.
 This started the UFW's first major farm-worker campaign outside California.
 Farmworkers rallied outside Williams' office while Chavez embarked on a fast in the Santa Rita Center, a hall used by a local Chicano group.

 On the nineteenth day of his fast, Chavez was hospitalized.
 He then broke the fast at a memorial Mass on the anniversary of Robert Kennedy's death, where he was joined by the folk singer Joan Baez.
-It was during the Arizona campaign that the UFW started using the slogan "Si Se Puede" ("It Can be Done"), which subsequently became closely associated with it.
+It was during the Arizona campaign that Dolores Huerta introduced the slogan "Sí Se Puede" ("Yes it can be done" or "Yes you/we can"), which the UFW used as a rallying cry and later as its official motto.

 Chavez increasingly pushed for the UFW to become a national organization, with a token presence being established in Washington, Oregon, Idaho, Texas, and Florida.
 Parts of the union expressed concern that it was now overstretching its resources.
 Chavez also pushed for the California Migrant Ministry, which supported the UFW, to transform into a National Farm Worker Ministry (NFWM), insisting that the UFW should have the power to veto decisions made by the NFWM.